 What is an Ungrounded Conductor?
 Hot Wires Explained

 An ungrounded conductor is a wire that carries current from the power source to the load, such as an outlet or light fixture.
-Commonly known as a hot leg or line conductor, it is intentionally not connected to ground or the grounded conductor at any point in the electrical system, except through the load itself.
+Commonly known as a hot leg or line conductor, it is not intentionally connected to earth (ground).
+The grounded conductor (neutral) is the conductor that is intentionally bonded to earth at the service or other designated source — the ungrounded conductor is not deliberately connected to ground except by the load during normal operation.
 This separation creates an electrical potential (voltage) between the ungrounded conductor and the grounded conductor (neutral), which allows current to flow and power devices.
 Understanding this core conductor definition is fundamental for any licensed electrician.
 These conductors are required by the National Electrical Code (NEC) to be protected by an overcurrent protection device, like a circuit breaker or fuse.
 Proper identification and handling of these live wires are critical for safety and system functionality.

 The Core Conductor Definition: Ungrounded vs. Grounded and EGC